 Faux Locs have been trending since 2015.
 They became popular when installed on Meagan Good.
-Since then, hair stylists from all over have come up with different ways of doing Faux Locs.
+Since then, hairstylists from all over have come up with different ways of doing Faux Locs.
 Then 2020 came in and introduced the new soft (Faux) Locs that everyone is raving about!
-Only God knows what variation will come in 2021.
-A strategic care routine goes a long way in helping your natural hair grow, stay healthy, and moisturized while wearing Faux Locs.
-Below are some helpful tips on how to wash and maintain your Faux Locs, including how to take care of your hair underneath.
+A strategic care routine goes a long way in helping your natural hair grow, stay healthy, and be moisturized while wearing Faux Locs.
+Below are some helpful tips on how to wash and maintain your Faux Locs, including how to take care of your natural hair underneath.

 Can You Wash Your Hair When You Have Faux Locs?

 The short answer is YES.
-Faux Locs are a protective style that guard your hair from potential damage caused by lack of consistent hair care.
+Faux Locs are a protective style that guards your hair against potential damage caused by a lack of consistent hair care.
 When you have Faux Locs installed, your natural hair is wrapped underneath.
-I recommend to wear your Faux Locs for a maximum of 3 – 4 months, unless you are wearing 100% human hair Locs.
+I recommend wearing your Faux Locs for a maximum of 3 – 4 months unless you are wearing 100% human hair Locs.
 With this protective style, your roots and edges are the only areas of your hair that need attention, especially when it comes to washing and moisturizing.
 I advise washing your Faux Locs 3 to 4 weeks after installation.
-This gives your roots a chance to grow out, however if your hair grows out fast, feel free to wash sooner.
+This gives your roots a chance to grow out, however, if your hair grows out fast, feel free to wash sooner.